nanvel/blog/2016/05/es6-notes.md

 - Resolution: a promise which has been resolved, and then it makes progress towards a fulfillment or a rejection
 - Errback: a function which has been executed if a promise has been rejected
 - Deferred: an object which can be used for creation and manipulation of promises (similar to ```gen.Engine``` in Python/Tornado)

+The Promise lifecycle:

+- pending (operation is not completed yet)
+- fulfilled or rejected

 ## Links